gitlabhq/gitlabhq/doc/administration/geo/disaster_recovery/planned_failover.md

 begin to diverge from the old one.
 If problems do arise at this point, failing back to the old primary [is possible][bring-primary-back], but likely to result in the loss of any data uploaded to the new primary in the meantime.

+Don't forget to remove the broadcast message after failover is complete.

 [bring-primary-back]: bring_primary_back.md
 [ce-19739]: https://gitlab.com/gitlab-org/gitlab-ce/issues/19739